HerrAugust/skill-smart-car/README.md

 # Real-time smart-car skill Mycroft
 This is a Mycroft skill to control a smart-car via voice commands.

-Accepted commands are:
+Accepted vocal commands are:
 * go ahead
 * go back
 * turn left
 * turn right
+* stop

 It has been tested under ARTe 1.6.11-r3 (http://arte.retis.santannapisa.it/).
-ARTe is a real-time extension for Arduino, which lets you write periodic tasks in a very simple way.
+ARTe is a **real-time extension for Arduino**, which lets you write **periodic tasks** in a very simple way.

 <img src="screens/preview1.jpg" alt="screen 1 not available" />